lajawi/unity-navmesh-better-bake/README.md

 ### What this package currently does

 - Make real instances of terrain trees for baking (they get removed after baking).
 These trees support the following components:
-  - Mesh Renderer and Mesh Filter, only used when *Use Geometry* is set to *Render Meshes*
+  - Mesh Renderer and Mesh Filter, only used when *Use Geometry* is set to *Render Meshes*, [#Problems that may not be obvious](#mesh-renderer--mesh-filter)
-    > [!IMPORTANT]
-    > Both need a Mesh Renderer and Mesh Filter need to be on the tree.
   - Colliders of any type, can be multiple, mix and matched, only used when *Use Geometry* is set to *Physics Colliders*
   - NavMesh Modifier
   - NavMesh Modifier Volume

 > [!IMPORTANT]
 > All components above need to be enabled to be used by the NavMesh Surface.

+### Problems that may not be obvious

+#### Mesh Renderer & Mesh Filter

+> [!IMPORTANT]
+> Both a Mesh Renderer and Mesh Filter need to be on the tree, otherwise the Surface will not recognise it.

 ## Installation